Chart Color Schemes

 Caloundra Hinterland ranks among the oldest 10% of areas nationwide

 The median age in Caloundra Hinterland is 56 years, which is significantly higher than Rest of Qld's average of 41 years and considerably older than the national norm of 38 years.
-Compared to the Rest of Qld average, the 65-74 cohort is notably over-represented at 19.1% locally, while the 25-34 age group is under-represented at 5.7%.
-This concentration of the 65-74 cohort is well above the national figure of 9.4%.
-Between the 2021 Census and present, the 75 to 84 age group has grown from 11.0% to 12.2%, while the 15 to 24 cohort increased from 7.2% to 8.3%.
+Compared to the Rest of Qld average, the 65 - 74 cohort is notably over-represented in Caloundra Hinterland at 19.1%, while the 25 - 34 year-olds are under-represented at 5.7%.
+This 65 - 74 concentration is well above the national average of 9.4%.
+From the 2021 Census to present, the 75 to 84 age group has grown from 11.0% to 12.2%, and the 15 to 24 cohort increased from 7.2% to 8.3%.
 Conversely, the 45 to 54 cohort has declined from 12.8% to 11.5%, and the 65 to 74 group dropped from 20.3% to 19.1%.
-By 2041, Caloundra Hinterland is expected to see notable shifts in its age composition, with the 85+ age cohort projected to expand considerably by 248 people (71%), from 347 to 596.
+By 2041, Caloundra Hinterland is expected to see notable shifts in its age composition.
+The 85+ age cohort is projected to expand considerably, with an increase of 248 people (71%), from 347 to 596.
 Notably, the combined 65+ age groups will account for 72% of total population growth, reflecting the area's aging demographic profile.
 On the other hand, both the 45 to 54 and the 5 to 14 age groups are expected to see reduced numbers.